 The best credit card for low spenders is the Citi Double Cash Card because it gives 2% cash back on everything, which is double what most card offer.
 It also has no annual fee, so there’s no need to worry about keeping up with cost.
-The Blue Cash Everyday Card from American Express is another good option.
-It gives 3% back on groceries up to $6,000 spent per year and 2% back on gas.
+The Blue Cash Preferred® Card from American Express is another good option.
+It gives 6% cash back at U.S. supermarkets (up to $6,000 spent per year), 6% back on select U.S. streaming subscriptions, 3% back at U.S. gas stations and on transit, and 1% back on all other purchases, earned as statement credits.
 Since food, at least, is a necessity for everyone, even low spenders figure to benefit from those bonus rewards.

-The best credit card for low spenders who like to travel is the Capital One VentureOne Rewards Card.
-It doesn’t charge an annual fee, unlike the standard Venture Card, and you only need to spend $1,000 in the first three months to get its initial bonus.
-Finally, the best credit card for low spenders with bad credit is the Discover it Secured Card.
-It offers 2% back on up to $1,000 spent on gas and at restaurants each quarter.
-Discover will also double the rewards you’ve earned after the first year.
+The best credit card for low spenders who like to travel is the Capital One VentureOne Rewards Credit Card.
+It doesn’t charge an annual fee, unlike the Capital One Venture Rewards Credit Card, and you only need to spend $500 in the first 3 months to get its initial bonus.
+Finally, the best credit card for low spenders with bad credit is the Capital One Quicksilver Secured Cash Rewards Credit Card.
+It offers 1.5% cash back on all purchases.

 Here are the best credit cards for low spenders:

 - Citi® Double Cash Card – 18 month BT offer

 - Blue Cash Preferred® Card from American Express

 - Capital One VentureOne Rewards Credit Card